 Be prepared.
-We want you to know what to do, and know what to expect, on that special day when the crew shows up to install your beautiful new hardwood floor.
-Being prepared will make the entire process go faster, more efficiently and hopefully eliminate any surprises.
+We want you to know what to do, and what to expect, on that special day when the crew shows up to install your beautiful new hardwood floor.
+Being prepared will make the entire process more efficient and hopefully eliminate any surprises.
 Knowing what to expect will also be a lot less stressful on you, your family and your home.

 Our first advice is in the form of a question.

 Installing this type of floor can be difficult, exacting and detailed.
 Why would you have anyone but a seasoned, dedicated professional install it?
 That way you can be assured of a beautiful, efficient and correct installation.

 There are four methods of installing hardwood flooring.